ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 3. Refining existing features is not the same as introducing completely new features.
 4. New tooling features do not increase the language complexity in the same way as new language features.

+None of this is particularly ground breaking, but I think there is some value in having it written down as other may have opposing thoughts on how Rust should evolve.
+I am largely optmistic on Rust's future but we as a community should be selective on which features we introduce into the language.

 ---

 [^1]: I would not call myself a "Rust expert", but from my discussions with other in the community this is often how people that introduce Rust at their workplace are viewed.